cs1302uga/cs1302-hw7.5/README.md

 **CHECKPOINT**

-1. Now that you have your app looking good, let's make it do stuff.
+Now that you have your app looking good, let's make it do stuff!

 1. In the `start` method of your `ImageApp` class, declare a variable of type `EventHandler<ActionEvent>` called `loadHandler`, then assign